 Overview

-The M.A. in Advertising provides students with knowledge of the ever-changing field of advertising and prepares them for management-level jobs that encompass important skills such as strategy development, research, media planning, and data analytics.
+The M.A. in Advertising provides students with knowledge of the ever-changing field of strategic advertising and prepares them for management-level jobs that encompass foundational skills such as strategy development, research, media planning, and data analytics.

 Admission Requirements